Nonequilibrium dual-boson approach: Numerical results and discussion

 Aux-DB simulations of the AIM with symmetric coupling to Bose bath for $U=0$ (dotted line) and $U=7.5$ (dashed line) Coulomb interaction are shown in Fig.~\ref{fig2}b.
 Note that even in the absence of Coulomb interaction results of simulations are significantly different from results of the RLM (compare dotted and solid lines).
 This is due to effective electron-electron interaction induced by coupling to common Bose bath and the effect can be understood within an effective negative-U model ($\tilde \epsilon_0=\epsilon_0-M_0^2/\omega_0$ and $\tilde U=U-2M_0^2/\omega_0$) which predicts doubly populated state $E_2=2\tilde\varepsilon_0+\tilde U=-6.4$ to be the ground state of $U=0$ quantum dot with energy gap of $6$ to its singly populated state $E_1=\tilde\varepsilon_0=0$.
 This shows that use of spinless models in studies of inelastic transport should be done with caution.
-For $U=7.5$ (dashed line) no current blockade is observed because electron transition from ground state is gapless $E_1-E_0=0$.
-It is interesting to note that in blockaded region energy (phonon) flux is higher than for resonant tunneling (compare dash-dotted and solid lines in Fig.~\ref{fig2}b), which indicates predominantly elastic character of resonant transport
+For $U=7.5$ (dash-dotted line) no current blockade is observed because electron transition from ground state is gapless.
+It is interesting to note that in blockaded region energy (phonon) flux is higher than for resonant tunneling (compare double-dotted and dash-double-dotted lines in Fig.~\ref{fig2}b), which indicates predominantly elastic character of resonant transport.

-Fig.~\ref{fig3} shows spectral functions simulated within the QME (dotted line), zero (dashed line), and first (solid line) aux-DB approaches.
-Panels (a) and (b) show respectively results for RLM and AIM with $U=7.5$ and symmetric coupling at $V_{sd}=6$.
-While in RLM aux-DB is accurate already in the zero order, finite $U$ results are significantly renormalized when vertex corrections are taken into account.
+Fig.~\ref{fig3} shows spectral functions simulated within the QME (dotted line), zero (dashed line), and first (solid line) aux-DB approaches for the cases of (a) symmetric and (b) anti-symmetric couplings to thermal bath.
+Fig.~\ref{fig3}a shows results for AIM with $U=0$, $M_0=4$ and symmetric coupling at $V_{sd}=6$.
+Corresponding RLM results are given in the inset.
+While in RLM aux-DB is accurate already in the zero order, AIM $U=0$ results are significantly renormalized when vertex corrections are taken into account.
+Fig.~\ref{fig3}b shows results for AIM with $k_BT=0$, $U=5$ and $\varepsilon_0=-U/2$, $M_0=0.1$ and anti-symmetric coupling at zero bias.
+One sees, that also in this case vertex corrections are important: they are necessary to reproduce Kondo feature.